Scaryplasmon/CakeParticles/README.md

 # CakeParticles
-Blender Addon to Bake Particles as Keyframed Objects
+Blender Addon that lets you Bake Particles as Keyframed Objects with just a few Clicks

 "Cake Particles would've not been possible without a Big Help from @Joshua and all the Developers that Posted their Answers at these Links in the Past https://tiny.one/StackExchange https://tiny.one/BartSketchfab"